SharpSync/docs/README.md

 ##  What value does it provide?

 Typically companies would employ a full time data entry person to manage the data between the 2 systems.
 This is an extremely time consuming and error prone process.
 Sharpsync automates this process and allows the user to focus on more value added tasks.
-We believe our product is well priced and
+We believe our product is well priced and provides great value for the price compared to traditional desktop solutions.

 Branding - who's going to be looking at building the brand?